Report shows interest in solar rooftops rising

 Electric distribution companies reported a total of 19,945 self-generation solar installations in 2022, according to a report by the state Department of Public Utilities.
 That's a more than 64% increase from 2020, when there were 12,144 solar systems in place.

-At least 98.5% of the systems were solar and equal to or less than 60 kilowatts in size, according to the DPU's report.
+At least 98.5% of the solar systems were equal to or less than 60 kilowatts in size, according to the DPU's report.

+"We are definitely seeing rooftop solar take off start to make really significant contributions to the grid," said Johanna Neumann, interim director for Environment Massachusetts.
+"In New England, rooftop solar has essentially become the equivalent of a power plant."

+But the reduction in demand means utilities are collecting less money from the sales of electricity.
+Those "transition" costs are passed onto utility customers through charges tacked onto their monthly bills.
+The charges, which are allowed under state law, are based on the amount of electricity used.

 From 1998 to to Dec.
 31, 2002, power companies have reported an estimated cumulative reduction in electricity sales due to self-generation of about 34.6 million megawatt hours, according to DPU data.
 That's about 3.1% of overall electric distribution companies’ sales during the 24 year period, DPU said.